-The Wild For Life Foundation needs your continued support and respectfully seeks your assistance in sharing information about our mission with your friends and family.
-We can’t do this work without you.
-You make our healing and lifesaving work possible.
+The Wild For Life Foundation seeks your assistance in sharing information about this important cause with your friends and family.
+Will you share this message with just five of your friends?

 As always we thank you for your support for this important cause.

 Katia Louise, President